saakaifoundry/x7host-videox7-ugc-plugin/readme.txt

 3. Activate the plugin through the 'Plugins' menu in the WordPress admin application
 4. Go to Settings > All in One Video Pack to setup the plugin
 5. Enter additional configuration settings in the 'x7 UGC Settings' page
+6. IMPORTANT!
+If you are using your own KalturaCE server, the very first thing you must do is edit the file "settings.php" and enter in your server URL for the variables "KALTURA_SERVER_URL" and "KALTURA_CDN_URL"!
+Please don't forget to do this!

 If you are upgrading your current version of the plugin, or if you're upgrading from the Interactive Video plugin: